JOYS: JWST MIRI/MRS spectra of the inner 500 au region of the L1527 IRS bipolar outflow: Results

-In Fig.~\ref{fig4}, we present the continuum subtracted line integrated intensity (Moment~0) maps.
-The \FeII\, ($5.34\,\mu$m) and \NiII\, ($6.64\,\mu$m) maps have very faint emission without any significant morphological details.
-Noble gases of \ArII, \NeII, and \NeIII\, show the most prominent emission in the maps tracing the outflow structures.
-Their origin could be due to high energy shocks from the outflow or through photoionization from UV radiation.
-The \ArII\, map shows a predominantly bright emission in the eastern lobe.
+In Fig.~\ref{fig4}, we present the continuum-subtracted, line-integrated intensity (moment 0) maps.
+The \FeII\ ($5.34\,\mu$m) and \NiII\ ($6.64\,\mu$m) maps have very faint emission without any significant morphological details.
+Noble gases of \ArII, \NeII, and \NeIII\ show the most prominent emission in the maps tracing the outflow structures.
+Their origin could be due to high-energy shocks from the outflow or photoionization by UV radiation.
+The \ArII\ map shows predominantly bright emission in the eastern lobe.
 This emission is distributed similarly to the H$_2$ S(5) emission, with both species excited at nearby central wavelengths.
-The bright \ArII\, emission could be tracing the outflow cavity as well as the shocked material from the entrained ambient gas, reflecting an increase in ionization towards the eastern flow.
-On the other hand, there is almost no detection on the western lobe, suggesting that the shocked material has already been be cleared up or is further away from the central region.
+The bright \ArII\ emission could trace both the outflow cavity and the shocked material from the entrained ambient gas, reflecting increased ionization toward the eastern flow.
+On the other hand, there is almost no detection in the western lobe, suggesting that the shocked material has already been be cleared or lies farther from the central region.

-In the \NeII, and \NeIII\, maps, we observe the full extent of the outflow material on both lobes.
+In the \NeII\ and \NeIII\ maps, we observe the full extent of the outflow material in both lobes.
 The emission exhibits a clear bipolar distribution, expanding outward along the direction of the outflow.
 On the eastern side, the emission remains closely aligned with the continuum and is more uniformly distributed along the outflow axis.
 However, on the western side the emission becomes significantly brighter only beyond a distance of approximately 150\,au from the central protostar, suggesting asymmetry in the excitation conditions or variations in the density of the medium.
-The presence of both \NeII, and \NeIII\, emission indicates there are multiple ionization layers in the outflow, with the \NeIII\, requiring higher energies for ionization.
-We discuss in Section~\ref{neii} further details on the \NeII\, emission.
+The presence of both \NeII\ and \NeIII\ emission indicates multiple ionization layers in the outflow, with \NeIII\ requiring higher energies for ionization.
+We discuss further details on the \NeII\ emission in Section~\ref{neii}.